FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-settings.rst

   },

 - ``Type``: select the type of store to use
+- ``PasswordHashIterations``: number of password hash iterations to prevent brute force attacks.
+Default 600000.
+Sync this value when using Firely Auth Management App :ref:`firely_auth_mgmt`.
 - ``InMemory``: settings for the InMemory store

   - ``AllowedUsers``: list of users